Are You Getting Enough Sleep?

 Prepping a space for sleep

 - When falling asleep, block out as much light as you can, sleeping in darkness if possible.
-Eliminate flashing and bright lights, so your sleeping environment mirrors a dark sky.
+Eliminate flashing and bright lights so your sleep environment mirrors a dark sky.

 - Remove technology, including TVs, from your bedroom.
 Get an alarm clock and join the growing group of people who do not use their phone to wake up.
 At the very least, don’t keep your phone by your bedside where you are tempted to touch it when you can’t fall asleep.